-When you blend the prose of St. Thomas Aquinas, whose feast we celebrate today, with the poetry of St.Bernard, you get something like this:
+When you blend the prose of St. Thomas Aquinas with the poetry of St.Bernard, you get something like this:

 “Why did the Son of God have to suffer for us?
 There was a great need, and it can be considered in a twofold way: in the first place, as a remedy for sin, and secondly, as an example of how to act.

 It is a remedy, for, in the face of all the evils which we incur on account of our sins, we have found relief through the passion of Christ.
 Yet, it is no less an example, for the passion of Christ completely suffices to fashion our lives.” ( Thomas Aquinas)

 “Where can the weak find a place of firm security and peace, except in the wounds of the Saviour?
 Indeed, the more secure is my place there, the more he can do to help me.
 The world rages, the flesh is heavy, and the devil lays his snares, but I do not fall, for my feet are planted on firm rock.
 I may have sinned gravely.
 My conscience would be distressed, but it would not be in turmoil, for I would recall the wounds of the Lord: he was wounded for our iniquities…

 They pierced his hands and feet and opened his side with a spear… But the piercing nail has become a key to unlock the door, that I may see the good will of the Lord.
 And what can I see as I look through the hole?
 Both the nail and the wound cry out that God was in Christ reconciling the world to himself.
 The sword pierced his soul and came close to his heart, so that he might be able to feel compassion for me in my weaknesses.